Solvable Lattice Hamiltonians with Fractional Hall Conductivity: Conclusion

 In this paper we constructed a class of lattice Hamiltonians that can be solved at low energies and exhibit fractional Hall conductivity.
 The construction is systematic, motivated by the doubled Chern-Simons theory description of the associated bosonic topological orders enriched with electromagnetic $U(1)$; the solution is obtained by a combination of perturbative and exact techniques.
 In forthcoming works we will elaborate on generalizations towards twisted bosonic topological orders as well as the fermionic ones.

-Our Hamiltonians are, to our knowledge, the first solvable lattice Hamiltonians that exhibit fractional Hall conductivity.
+The present work is, to our knowledge, the first solution to lattice Hamiltonians that exhibit fractional Hall conductivity.
 (The relation to the previous literature is explained at the end of Section \ref{sect_Hamiltonian}.)
 Our construction method is of theoretical significance, particularly in light of the Kapustin-Fidkowski no-go theorem \cite{kapustin2020local} which forbids Hall conductivity in any local commuting projector Hamiltonian with finite dimensional local Hilbert space.
-Since the previously existing methods to systematically construct exactly solvable lattice Hamiltonians for topological phases are mostly subjected to these limiting conditions, our work, going beyond these constraints, may shed new light on the methodology in the studies of topological phases.
+Since the previously existing methods to systematically construct exactly solvable lattice Hamiltonians for topological phases are mostly subjected to these limiting conditions, our work, going beyond these constraints, may shed new light on the methodology in the more general studies of topological phases.